-- Competitive and popular courses in the South of Ireland currently have such a high entry profile that students may require four subjects to meet the entry requirements - Applicants to prestigious universities such as Oxford, Cambridge, and London Imperial may be required to offer four A-Level subjects with at least one achieved at A standard - Irish universities may not accept Applied A level subjects with a coursework element of 40% or more.
-Applied level 3 courses such as BTEC Subsidiary Diplomas, Cambridge Technical Level 3, and CoPE Level 3 Awards are also unacceptable to most ROI institutions.
-DKIT (Dundalk Institute of Technology) is an exception to this rule and will accept the BTEC Subsidiary Diploma as well as the Cambridge Technical Level 3 Introductory Diploma and the AQA Level 3 Extended Certificate.
+Competitive and popular courses in the South of Ireland currently have such a high entry profile that students may require four subjects to meet the entry requirements

+- Applicants to prestigious universities such as Oxford, Cambridge, and London Imperial may be required to offer four A-Level subjects with at least one achieved at A standard - Irish universities may not accept Applied A level subjects with a coursework element of 40% or more. - Applied level 3 courses such as BTEC Level 3 Extended Certificates / AQA Extended Certificate are unacceptable to all ROI institutions except DKIT

-- Queen's University and Stranmillis University and many Russell Group Universities in the UK will accept only one applied course in an applicant's academic profile.
-St Mary's University College will accept only one applied course for teaching but will consider two applied courses for entry to the BA Hons Liberal Arts degree.
-Please refer to the admission guidelines at all institutions for further clarification. - The Russell Group of Universities, for example Queen's University, Stranmillis University College and St Mary's University College Belfast ask for a specific grade profile for BTECs, AQA Level 3 Certificates and Cambridge Technical Level 3 courses rather than an overall level / grade.
+- Queen's University and Stranmillis University and a few Russell Group Universities in the UK will accept only one applied course in an applicant's academic profile.
+St Mary's University College will accept only one applied course for teaching but will consider two applied courses for entry to the BA Hons Liberal Arts degree. - Queen's University, Stranmillis University College and St Mary's University College Belfast ask for a specific grade profile for BTECs and AQA Level 3 Extended Certificates courses rather than an overall level / grade. - Many of the Russell Group of 24 UK universities accept only GCE A Level subjects.
+Please refer to the admission guidelines at all institutions for further clarification.